yth/yth/yth-log.md

 ### Meeting 5
 Personal Goals: Explain why hash\_ is not in object (extensional truth)
-		Note the ownership of fields and responsibilities
+		Note the ownership of fields and responsibilities Add a note that we are working mainly with pointers

 date/time: